frett27/Ada-Synthetizer/README.md

 **Disclamer** : This library is still in the early stage of a sound engine for using on organ software, this is not yet ready for production.
-But opened to any contributions, or improvements
+But opened to any contributions, or improvements.
+As a early stage project, API may change.

 ### Current Features

-The API has been tests on Windows, Linux (x86 & ARM) .
+The API has been tests on Windows (x86), Linux (x86 & ARM) .
 A conditional compilation, depending on the OS, compile the associated default driver.

 #### Sound input